Have dry skin? Curel Foaming Wash gives you 6 reasons to love it (REVIEW)

 Sounds like a really good moisturising face wash, doesn’t it?
 Let’s see if all these five benefits were met based on my experience.
 As usual, I’ll run through the good stuff first!

-To be honest with you, Curel is the first pump-bottle facial cleanser I’ve used.
+Curel was the first pump-bottle facial cleanser I’ve used.
 I used to think that such bottle offers more diluted content than a tube cleanser and would not last as long.
-This may still hold true, but I’ve realized that a pump bottle has enough benefits to sway my future purchase decision.
+This may still hold true, but I’ve realised that a pump bottle has enough benefits to sway my future purchase decision.

 So yeah!
 I would be open to buying pump cleansers in future.
 No doubts about it.